 Welcome to the Virtual Rosewood Research Project (aka Rosewood Heritage Project).
 This is a place to document ongoing research into the community of Rosewood, Florida – a mostly African American town destroyed during a 1923 race riot.
 The project’s goals center on a mixed methods approach combining digital archaeology, historical research, and oral history to better understand the development and demise of Rosewood.
-We are also examining the use of new media to recreate the vanished landscape of Rosewood.
-This includes ongoing updates to the virtual world environment representing the town as it existed in 1922.
+Our use of new media centers on the virtual reconstruction of the vanished landscape of Rosewood.

 Thanks for visiting the site and taking an interest in this exciting project.